 Currently, he serves as co-principal investigator on a multicenter study for the Department of Health and Human Services’ Biomedical Advanced Research and Development Authority, which is developing new approaches for rapid influenza surveillance diagnosis and treatment.
 He is also co-director of the Johns Hopkins Center of Excellence for Influenza Research and Surveillance, funded by the National Institute of Allergy and Infectious Diseases.
 Dr. Rothman also holds a multipatent portfolio in molecular diagnostics.

-- Director, Research Fellowship, Emergency Department
+- Director, Research Fellowship, Department of Emergency Medicine

-- Director, Residency Research, Emergency Department
+- Director, Residency Research, Department of Emergency Medicine

 - Professor of Emergency Medicine

 - National Center for the Study of Preparedness and Critical Event Response (PACER)